The beginner's guide to BDD (behaviour-driven development)

 Konstantin Kudryashov, former BDD practice manager

-Konstantin headed-up Inviqa's BDD (Behaviour Driven Development) practice.
+Konstantin headed-up Inviqa's behaviour-driven development practice.
 To ensure software development meets business goals, Konstantin established the BDD pipeline, a set of processes and tools that aid collaboration between technical and non-technical teams.

 Alistair Stead, former CTO

-Alistair helped bring BDD principles into Inviqa and continued to support the delivery of projects and the progression of BDD practices within the development teams.
+Alistair helped bring BDD principles to Inviqa and continued to supporting the delivery of projects and the progression of BDD practices within development teams.

 Dan North, Dan North & Associates